-Lectins are another thing present in the husk of brown rice, though not as potent as the lectins found in gluten, they still inhibit nutrient absorption and can do big damage to your gut lining.
-Another class of antinutrients found in the husk of rice are trypsin inhibitors- trypsin is an enzyme that is essential for protein digestion, and when trypsin isn't present (or it is inhibited), we can't digest any protein consumed with the rice properly.
+Lectins are another thing present in the husk of brown rice, though not as potent as the lectins found in gluten, they still inhibit nutrient absorption and can make your gut lining less than happy.
+Another class of antinutrients found in the husk of rice are trypsin inhibitors-- trypsin is an enzyme that is essential for protein digestion, and when trypsin isn't present (or it is inhibited), we can't digest any protein consumed with the rice properly.

 Between all the antinutrients and potential gut irritants found in the husk of a grain of rice, you can begin to see why brown rice might not be the better choice, after all.
 But what are you left with when you strip the grain down, and what good could it possibly be to your health?

 I don't want to make you sad but you should know that (any form of!) rice does not offer much by way of vitamins or minerals, period.
 It's not really what I'd call a nutrient-dense food (sweet potatoes, turnips, plantains bring a little more to the table).